jstapleton/Maynard-2015/README.md

-##Wang, Stapleton, Klesmith, Hewlett, Whitehead, an Maynard
+##Wang, Stapleton, Klesmith, Hewlett, Whitehead, and Maynard
 ##Fine epitope mapping of two antibodies neutralizing the Bordetella adenylate cyclase toxin

 ###Summary of the experiment: